 – The successful candidate will be asked to sign a confidentiality agreement and undergo a Vulnerable Sector Check and Criminal Records Check by the Royal Newfoundland Constabulary.

-– Salary for the position will start at $52,500/year, plus benefits, with the potential for increase based on a regular salary review and available funding.
+– Salary for the position is $53,550/year, plus benefits.
 Benefits include health and dental insurance coverage, a generous and flexible leave policy, and a regular RRSP contribution.

 How to Apply:

-– Submit a CV and covering letter with contact information for two references to both Kevin O’Shea and Sandra McKellar, Executive Directors of PLIAN and NLSACPC by email at: firstname.lastname@example.org and email@example.com by the end of business on Wednesday, August 12, 2020.
+– Submit a resume and cover letter with contact information for two references to Kevin O’Shea, Executive Director of PLIAN, by email at: firstname.lastname@example.org by the end of business on Wednesday, November 25, 2020.

-– Interviews will be conducted in mid to late August.
+– Interviews will be conducted in late November and early December.
 Due to the expected high volume of applications, only candidates selected for an interview will be contacted.

 – PLIAN and NLSACPC are equal opportunity employers and are committed to the values of equity, accessibility, diversity, anti-racism, anti-discrimination, and anti-oppression.
 We encourage, and will be prioritizing, candidates from diverse backgrounds including Indigenous persons; racialized persons and/or visible minorities; people of any gender identity, gender expression, or sexual orientation; and persons with disabilities.